 You’ve fine-tuned your vision of your wedding day.
 Maybe it will take place at an elegant winery in the hills of Napa, or at a funky resort on the shores of Cabo San Lucas.
 It may be a destination Hawaiian wedding, complete with a luau, or a modern affair held in an art gallery.

 Whatever the celebration entails, you most likely have a vision of a wedding invitation to set the tone.
-But, what about your font?
+But, what about your wedding invitation fonts?

-Alex Brush is a lovely, flowing invitation font.
+Alex Brush is a lovely, flowing font that would look right at home on an invitation or piece of wedding stationery.
 It’s a brush script that evokes a feeling of romance and whimsy.
 If you’re searching for wedding invitation fonts that have an elegant touch, this is a wonderful choice, especially when paired with a classic wedding invitation style.

 Aphrodite is a classy, modern font.
 It was inspired by a basic serif typeface that the creator found in a vintage lettering book from the 1970s.
 With balanced curves and a bold look, this creative font is ideal for everything from wedding invites to magazines, and even company branding.